In 35 states, no laws expressly define all sex between police officers and detainees as non-consensual.

 However, rape by police officers is illegal in all 50 states.

-In February 2018, two articles led to various iterations of a claim that 35 states allow police officers to rape individuals in custody:
+In February 2018, two recently published articles led to claims that 35 states allowed police officers to rape women being held in custody:

-The articles stemmed from the case of a New York City teenager who has accused two officers of handcuffing her and taking turns raping her in a police van.
-While some readers, like the above, read the coverage of that case and claimed it’s legal to sexually assault individuals in custody, the truth is that sex between an on-duty officer and a detainee is not explicitly illegal in 35 states.
+The articles stemmed from the case of a New York City teenager who had accused two officers of handcuffing her and taking turns raping her in a police van.
+While some readers, like the above, read the coverage of that case and claimed it was legal for police to sexually assault individuals in custody, the truth behind that claim was that consensual sex between an on-duty officer and a detainee was not explicitly illegal in 35 states.

-Such statements stem from poor readings of a 7 February 2018 story that BuzzFeed News published.
-The report began with an account of the alleged assault of a teenager named Anna from Brooklyn:
+Such statements stemmed from poor readings of a 7 February 2018 story published by BuzzFeed News.
+That report began with an account of the alleged assault of a teenager named Anna from Brooklyn:

 Inside [a van], Anna said the detectives took turns raping her in the backseat as the van cruised the dark streets and as she sat handcuffed, crying and repeatedly telling them “No.” Between assaults, she said, the van pulled over so the cops could switch drivers.
 Less than an hour later, a few minutes’ drive from where it all began, the detectives dropped Anna off on the side of the road, a quarter-mile from a police station, surveillance footage shows.
 She stood on the sidewalk, her arms wrapped around her chest, looking up and down the dimly lit street and pacing slowly before borrowing a cell phone from a passerby to call a friend.